 - The age of the deceased individual;

 - The health and habits of the deceased individual;

 - Your lawyer’s preparation and presentation of the available damages to the fact-finder; and

 - Death Related Expenses such as funeral and burial expenses.

-If you’ve lost a loved one and are unsure as how to proceed, Krzak Rundio Law Group is here for you.
+If you’ve lost a loved one and are unsure as how to proceed, Krzak Rundio Gorman, Injury Attorneys is here for you.
 We have extensive experience taking on wrongful death claims.
 If you’d like to know more about wrongful death claims or are interested in pursuing a case, contact us today.